eccentricfae/Battleships/README.md

 # Battleships
+---
+edit: you ever look at your old code and think to yourself "ew, what is that? why did I write it in that way?"?
+Yeah, that's me looking at this repo, I'd like to rewrite it someday if I find the time, but for now let it be a time capsule reminding myself to always strive for improvement
+---
 Hi!
 This is a project written in C++ for one of my college classes, and we were supposed to pay heavy focus on OOP, polymorphism, templates, STL and good programming practices in general (like readability :)).

 Implemented in Windows console.